Similar Deals Today

 The same is replicated in The Witcher 3 Wild Hunt (57 fps, 54 fps, 48 fps) and Warframe (170 fps, 151 fps, 152 fps), respectively.
 Given that the GTX 1660 can render most modern games with modest graphics, like Civilization VI and Fortnite, at frame rates above 60 frames per second (fps), some gamers will indeed appreciate the smooth game play.

 The Gamer Xtreme GXiVR8060A7 is an attractive, affordable and powerful alternative to having build your own gaming PC from scratch, but it’s not a PC without its own compromises.
 While the Gamer Extreme ships with the latest processor and graphics card on the market, the unit cannot be configured with the best available silicone.
 This is a compromise made to keep the cost at bay, and enthusiasts still have the choice of a more premium configuration in CyberPowerPC’s Gamer Xtreme Series.

 Is there a better alternative?

-If you need more gaming prowess, a few more dollars will get you the iBUYPOWER Trace 9220 that offers an overclockable Intel Core i7-8700K processor, a true Nvidia GeForce RTX 2070 (8GB) Turing graphics card, 16GB of RAM and a 240GB SSD + 1TB hard drive storage.
+As configured, the Gamer Xtreme is a competitively priced entry-level gaming PC.
+For a few hundred dollars more, you can grab the iBUYPOWER Trace 9220 that offers an overclockable Intel Core i7-8700K processor, a true Nvidia GeForce RTX 2070 (8GB) Turing graphics card, 16GB of RAM and a 240GB SSD + 1TB hard drive storage.

-If your budget won’t budge, both the Gamer Xtreme and Trace 9220 are more affordable in their respective categories (entry-level and mid-range, respectively), and offer the best value for both gamers and professional creatives.
+That’s if you’re willing to deepen your dive into your pockets.
+If not, both units – the Gamer Xtreme and Trace 9220 are more affordable in their respective categories (entry-level and mid-range), and offer the best value for both gamers and professional creatives.